carpedm20/all-about-critics/README.md

  ![alt_tag](https://raw.githubusercontent.com/carpedm20/all-about-critics/master/contents/question2.png)

-This question makes me to compare the patterns of star ratings between users and critics.
-I improved this analsis by comparing critics of Korean and other countries.
-You can conceived of the result as a proof whether skepticism about the quality of critics is right or not.
+This is where I started this project.
+As a movie fan, I statistically compared the patterns of star ratings from ordinary users and critics.
+To generalized the analysis, I comapred critics of Korean with [Metacritic](http://www.metacritic.com/) and [Rotten Tomatoes](http://www.rottentomatoes.com/).
+The result can be conceived as a proof whether skepticism about the quality of critics is right or not.

+Now, enjoy yourself :)

 Acknowledgement